-There are as many ways to be supportive as there are people in the world, as everyone and every situation calls for a different kind of support or help.
+There are as many ways to be supportive as there are people in the world, as every situation calls for a different kind of support.
 Still, there are a few universal truths to remember.
 Start by listening with an open mind and no judgment and avoid making promises you can’t keep.
 And while kind thoughts and words are great, it’s actions that matter.

 In this article, I’ll take a look at how to be supportive in different situations and share my favorite actionable tips.

 - Different people need different kinds of support

 - How to be more supportive